Dushyantbha012/In-Memory-Cache-DB/README.md

 **Idea:**
 The idea behind this project is to create a lightweight, Redis-like in-memory data store with support for multiple data types and essential commands.
 The goal is to understand the underlying mechanics of In Memory Cache based Database and to provide a foundation for building high-performance, scalable applications.

+**How I got the Idea:**
+I was building a project which needed a queue and I used Redis Queue for that purpose

 **Purpose:**
 In Memory Cache based Databases are widely used for caching, message brokering, and real-time data processing.
 By implementing a simplified version, I aim to:
 - Deepen our understanding of distributed systems and data stores.